radicle-dev/radicle-contracts/docs/how_pool_works.md

 ## Collecting

-When the receiver wants to collect the funds, he can iterate over the finished cycles, reconstruct the added values from deltas and then calculate the final currently collectable value.
+When the receiver wants to collect the funds, they can iterate over the finished cycles, reconstruct the added values from deltas and then calculate the collectable amount at this point in time.
 For any cycle before the first funding begins the added value is assumed to be 0.

 # The sender